 All International students are required to have their own health insurance coverage for the USA.
 HGU will assist students in contacting appropriate insurance companies.
-HGU does not offer on-campus housing.
-The city of Sunnyvale and the neighboring communities of Santa Clara, Cupertino and Mountain View have extensive rental apartments and housing in all price ranges.
+HGU does not have dormitory facilities under its control nor does HGU offer any kind of on-campus housing.
+The city of Sunnyvale and the neighboring communities of Santa Clara, Cupertino and Mountain View have extensive rental apartments and housing in all price ranges depending on your personal housing needs from renting a room (\$300 USD per month) to sharing an apartment with a group of students (\$700-1,200 USD per month).
 The University is also within commuting distance from a number of other residential communities including Los Altos, Saratoga, Campbell, San Jose, Milpitas and Fremont.

-HGU has a bulletin board for student use to communicate opportunities for shared housing or for other community and professional listings.
+Herguan University has no responsibility to find or assist a student in finding housing.
+HGU has a bulletin board for student use in order to communicate opportunities for shared housing or for other community and professional listings.
 The Student Services Office is available to make suggestions and help with resources to find housing, but it is the responsibility of the student to find acceptable housing within their own circumstances and needs.